Dev-Siri/wavelength/README.md

 <img src="./images/brand.png" />

 Wavelength is a cross-platform music app.
 It wraps Rapid API's YT Music API and YouTube's official v3 API.

-For both web (TypeScript + SvelteKit) & mobile (Dart + Flutter) Backend code written alongside web svelte client with SvelteKit's API routes.
+Availabel for both the web (TypeScript + SvelteKit) and mobile.
+(Dart + Flutter) Backend code is written alongside web svelte client with SvelteKit's API routes.
 Neon Database, managed with Drizzle.

 Didn't wanna make the same mistake like before and overcomplicate the tech stack.